TuxForge/archie/README.md

     yay -S archie
     ```

-    Note: if Archie fails to upgrade to a newer version, try cleaning cache using Archie and installing it again, example given:
+    Note: if Archie fails to upgrade to a newer version, try cleaning cache using your prefered AUR helper of choice and installing it again, example given:

    ```sh
    yay -Scc --noconfirm && yay -S archie --noconfirm